KesselZ/NYU-DL-final-competition/README.md

 5. Make sure each unlabeled data has a pseudo-label, then run main_classification.py.
 It will train the SimVP model for 100 epochs.
 Then we can get the final model that could be used to generate results.

 6. Run Result_Generator.py, it will read the hidden dataset and generate the final .pt file with shape (2000,160,240).

+Result: Our model achieved IOU of 44.44 in the hidden set and we won first place in the competition.